 11. What vehicle should I rent?

 There were 4 of us on this road trip together, hence we rented a campervan from Jucy.
 Jucy offers some of the best car rental deals. $500 for 10 days during the off-peak period in May, including insurance.
 By renting a campervan, we got to save on accommodation too!
 Not too bad a deal we got aye? 😉

 Your choice of vehicle depends very much on your personal preference.
 Do you want to check in on hostels every night?
 Do you want to have a toilet fitted in your vehicle?
 How comfortable are you driving in a larger vehicle?
 These were some of the concerns we had before settling on Jucy’s campervan.

-On a second and third road trip around the North and South that I did when I was on my working holiday in New Zealand from November 2017 to May 2018, I rented normal compact cars from Omega and GO rentals as well.
+On a second and third road trip around the North island and South island that I did when I was on my working holiday in New Zealand from November 2017 to May 2018, I rented normal compact cars from Omega and GO rentals as well.
 Both offered comprehensive coverage for reasonable prices, and I really enjoyed how new the cars were despite it being budget options.

 Check out other rental companies like Europcar as well!

 We initially had reservations about the size of Jucy’s campervans.
 It’s true that it can be rather compact for 4 of us.
 Our luggages had to be moved every single time we needed to cook, drive, sleep or shower.
 With the 4 of us taking up what little space there already was without the luggages, it felt like playing puzzle to maximize the space we had.
 If you are not one to fuss, the space is actually adequate.